dmlc/gluon-nlp/docs/examples/sentence_embedding/elmo_sentence_representation.md

 ## Conclusion

-In this section, we show that how to generate ELMo representation for sentences including
+In this tutorial, we show how to generate sentence representation from ELMo model.
-* 1) how to process, transform data, and create the dataloader for the samples;
+In GluonNLP, this can be done with just a few simple steps: reuse the data transformation from ELMo for preprocessing the data, automatically download the pre-trained model, and feed the transformed data into the model.
-* 2) how to use the pretrained ELMo model to generate the sentence representation.
+To see how to plug in the pre-trained models in your own model architecture and use fine-tuning to improve downstream tasks, check our TODO link to sentiment analysis through finetuning notebook.

 ## Reference
 [1] Peters, Matthew E., et al. "Deep contextualized word representations."
 NAACL (2018).